UPBGE/UPBGE-Docs/source/manual/tutorials/getting_started/play_animation.rst

 .. figure:: /images/tutorials-play_animation-logic_editor_1.png

-   The :ref:`editor-logic-bricks` with the given logic set.
+   The :ref:`bpy.types.SpaceLogicEditor` with the given logic set.

 Now, play the game by pressing :kbd:`P` while focusing the *3D Viewport*.
 When you press :kbd:`A` the cube should rotate, and when you press :kbd:`A` the cube should scale.
 When